eclipse-volttron/eclipse-volttron.github.io/content/highlights/AddsValue.md

 sidebar_left: developerSide

 ---
-### Developer Friendly

-Eclipse VOLTTRON, in field tests and actual applications, adds value by reducing implementation, integration and application development costs, which allows users to devote resources to other needs.
-Value also comes in results.
-In power grid- and buildings-related deployments, the platform has delivered energy efficiency improvements.

 ### Eclipse VOLTTRON value-adding features include:

 * Built-in security, which likely will reduce platform maintenance costs over time